diogenisAl/pyEthicalHacking/README.md

 ## Εισαγωγή

-> A white hat (or a white hat hacker) is an ethical security hacker.[1]
+> A white hat (or a white hat hacker) is an ethical security hacker.
 Ethical hacking is a term meant to imply a broader category than just penetration testing.
 Under the owner's consent, white hat hackers aim to identify any vulnerabilities the current system has.

 > Contrasted with the black hat, a malicious hacker, the name comes from Western films, where heroic and antagonistic cowboys might traditionally wear a white and a black hat, respectively.